-Our main result is that the resulting choice probabilities follow the multinomial logit formula according to which the DM selects option $i \in \{1, \dots, N\}$ with probability where q_i is the value of option i and λ is a scale parameter.
-In the multinomial logit formula, the scale parameter controls the amount of noise in the choice probabilities.
-As λ goes to zero, the DM selects the option with the highest value with probability one.
-As λ goes to infinity, the DM selects all options with probability 1/N. In our work, the scale parameter is exactly equal to the marginal cost of a unit of information.
+Our main finding is that the resulting choice probabilities follow the multinomial logit formula, but modified to incorporate prior information about the values of the options.
+According to the multinomial logit formula, the DM selects option $i \in \{1, \dots, N\}$ with probability where $q_i$ is the value of option i and $\lambda$ is a scale parameter.
+The scale parameter controls the amount of noise in the choice probabilities.
+As $\lambda$ goes to zero, the DM selects the option with the highest value with probability one.
+As $\lambda$ goes to infinity, the DM selects all options with probability 1/N. In our work, the scale parameter is exactly equal to the marginal cost of a unit of information.